 Import project via Maven

 Step 2.
-Modify global variables, replacing the authentication parameters from your preparation list
+Modify global variables, replace authentication parameters from your checklist

 - CRS AppId